How to introduce cats to company

 If your cat enjoys human interaction, give them regular contact with people, even when you’re away.

-- When you go away, make sure your cat is taken care of by someone responsible such as a trusted friends, family or house sitter.
-If you cat is left without company or entertainment for a long period they are likely to suffer.
+- When you go away, make sure your cat is taken care of by someone responsible such as a trusted friend, family member or house sitter.
+If your cat is left without company or entertainment for a long period they are likely to suffer.